yunglean4171/RoTMG-Trading-Companion/README.md

 ![/listtos](https://i.imgur.com/WQJnx4l.png)

 ## Auto channel clearing
-To avoid spam, every full hour bot checks for offers that is past 24 hours.
+To avoid spam every full hour bot checks for offers that is past 24 hours.
 If trade offer has been posted more than 24 hours past from check it gets deleted.

 # Contributing
 If you have some ideas that you want to suggest please make a [pull requests](https://github.com/yunglean4171/RoTMG-Trading-Companion/pulls) and if you found some bugs please make an [issue](https://github.com/yunglean4171/RoTMG-Trading-Companion/issues).
 Every contribution will be appreciated.